dgoekmen/dgoekmen.github.io/_includes/05-emphasis.md

 I was born in Fall 1995 at a university hospital in Ankara.
 Later, in Fall 2017 I have graduated from university in Ankara with a degree in physics.
-A number of things happened in the period between, which I regard as my childhood, e.g.
+A number of things happened in the period between, which I regard as my _childhood_, e.g.

 * I have met my first two friends